sunyumail93/PipeRNAseq/README.md

 ```
 Besides the pipeline script PipeRNAseq.sh, dependencies are in ./bin folder

 One UCSC tools (from http://hgdownload.soe.ucsc.edu/admin/exe/) is used: bedGraphToBigWig.
-Other scripts were generated from this project.

 Some codes may not work on Mac OS, and bedGraphToBigWig for Mac can be downloaded here: http://hgdownload.soe.ucsc.edu/admin/exe/macOSX.x86_64